BernardoBermud/DistributedFileSystem/README.md

 The ls client lists all files stored in the DFS along with their attributes.

-It sends a request "list" to the metadata server, which returns the file list stored in the database.
+It sends a request "list" to the metadata server, which returns the file list.
 The ls client then prints this list.

 ## Copy Client (copy.py)